Elizabeth-dov/Elizabeth-dov/README.md

 ## My name is **Elizabeth** ✨

 I am 23 years old and currently in the final semester of my master’s degree in political science.
 Alongside my academic journey, I have developed a strong interest and solid foundation in front-end web development.
-I am proficient in HTML, CSS, JavaScript, and WordPress, and I’ve been actively honing my skills through platforms such as YouTube, Codecademy, Udemy, and Roadmap.
+I have a foundational understanding of HTML, CSS, JavaScript, and WordPress, and I’ve been actively developing my skills through platforms such as YouTube, Codecademy, Udemy, and Roadmap.

 In addition to web development, I have recently started exploring iOS development, focusing on Swift and SwiftUI to build intuitive and user-friendly mobile applications.
 My goal is to gain hands-on experience, contribute to real-world projects, and continue growing as a developer—both on the web and mobile side. 🚀👩🏼‍💻